1. EIA Winter Fuels Outlook 2026 summary

 Heating degree days above the normal range significantly increase demand and draw down inventory faster.
 A severe Northeast winter (10 to 15 percent more heating degree days than normal) typically translates to 5 to 10 percent higher seasonal prices, plus increased volatility during cold snaps.
 NOAA winter forecasts in October 2026 will provide the first useful signal.

-OPEC+ supply discipline
+OPEC+ supply decisions

 Sanctions and trade dynamics